 - Attendance and active participation.
+By active participation

-By active participation the student must demonstrate:
+the participant must demonstrate:

-ii) Knowledge on standard go-to software solutions for raw mass spectrometry data analysis including downstream software packages for data interpretation and basic visualization
+ii) Knowledge on standard go-to software solutions for raw mass spectrometry data analysis including downstream software packages for data interpretation and basic visualization.

 iii) Knowledge of important factors influencing pre-analytical sample variability and optimal experimental design for analysis of clinical samples.